Biographies

 Richard Branson is an extraordinary personality, mainly known to the general public for his non-standard actions, including the creation of his reality show, The Rebel Billionaire: Branson’s Quest for the Best, and numerous attempts to break world speed records, including the fastest ever Atlantic Ocean crossing.
 A hippie-billionaire, a master of shocking, a nail in the boot of big business, an iron fist in a velvet glove, Richard “The Robber” Branson, knighted by the Prince of Wales with the Knight Bachelor title for his “services to entrepreneurship” – it is all about Sir Richard Branson.

-The distinctive personality traits of Richard Branson are self-confidence, high level of humility, trustworthiness, authenticity, enthusiasm, optimism, and warmth.
+The distinctive personality traits of Richard Branson are self-confidence, a high level of humility, trustworthiness, authenticity, enthusiasm, optimism, and warmth.

 Family Background